wellington-oj/doa_example/README.md

     - Import the project as an existing project.

 3. **Running the Application**
-    - Use the main entry point `Application.java` to start the Spring Boot application.
+    - Use the main entry point `DemoApplication.java` to start the Spring Boot application.
+It serves as a sanity test for the application

 4. **Running Tests**
     - Tests are located under `test.doa_bookstore`.